10 things we learned from Charlie Brooker’s Black Mirror

-James R | On 01, Oct 2016
+David Farnor | On 01, Oct 2016

-Over two seasons of six episodes, Brooker’s Twilight Zone for the Twitter age has tackled everything from political engagement to relationships and all the pixels in between with a harsh, satirical hand.
+With the return of Black Mirror to our screens, Charlie Brooker’s Twilight Zone for the Twitter age has tackled everything from political engagement to relationships and all the pixels in between with a harsh, satirical hand.
 The Entire History of You, the climax of Season 1’s anthology, was promptly optioned by Robert Downey Jr. for a feature film adaptation, while none other than Jon Hamm starred in 2014’s seasonal special.
-The series’ arrival on Netflix in the US prompted a deluge of praise and excitement – arguably the most positive reaction to something so bitterly depressing since Radiohead won their third Grammy Award.

-That response only emphasises how much Black Mirror has tapped into a nerve in society, combining its fevered love of new technology with its most neurotic digital fears; a topicality delivered with detached cynicism that, even in its weaker instalments, feels bleakly relevant.
+The series’ arrival on Netflix in the US prompted a deluge of praise and excitement – and, ultimately, several seasons of the series as a Netflix original.
+That response only emphasises how much Black Mirror has tapped into a universal nerve in society, combining its fevered love of new technology with its most neurotic digital fears; a topicality delivered with detached cynicism that, even in its weaker instalments, feels bleakly relevant.

 1. Black mirrors are everywhere

 Did you know that you can use your phone or tablet as a mirror?
 That’s where Charlie Brooker got the title for his show.
 Not from an app that turns the screen silver, but by turning the device off altogether.
 The first thing you see when you turn your phone off?
 Your mug staring right back at yourself.
 Unsubtle?
 Perhaps.
-But you’ll never be able to check your hair on the train again without feeling like even more of a tit.
+But you’ll never be able to check your hair on the train again without feeling like even more of a fool.

 2. People will watch anything

-Whether it’s a Prime Minister porking a pig (Episode 1 – designed for maximum shock) or an X Factor-style entertainment contest, people will watch anything that’s put in front of them.
+Whether it’s a Prime Minister and a pig (Episode 1 – designed for maximum shock) or an X Factor-style entertainment contest, people will watch anything that’s put in front of them.
 In fact, in Episode 2 (starring Psychoville and The Fades standout Daniel Kaluuya), people define themselves by it, their whole aim in a dystopian future world (where we’re surrounded by screens at every waking moment) being to make it on Hot Shots and become famous.
 Before you can say “Isn’t reality TV bad?”, though, Black Mirror fast forwards to Episode 5, White Bear, where trial by media in our TV and web-saturated civilisation is taken to its logical conclusion: a brutal, endless spectator sport.
-Yeah, people will watch anything.
+Yes, people will watch anything.
 Even a TV show lecturing you on how you’ll watch anything.

 4. Everything is part of the entertainment machine